plenoptic-org/plenoptic/docs/tutorials/introduction.md

 <div class='render-presenter'>

-- The model metamers here look fairly similar to those of the `CenterSurround` model, though you can see these are more "gray", because this model is even less sensitive to the local luminance than the previous model.
+- The model metamers here look fairly similar to those of the {class}`~plenoptic.models.CenterSurround` model, though you can see these are more "gray", because this model is even less sensitive to the local luminance than the previous model.

 </div>